KipCollo/ToolsCorn/DevOps/Readme.md

 1. Ansible is an open source automation tool that simplifies configuration management, application deployment, and task automation.
 2. Chef enables infrastructure automation and configuration management using reusable scripts called recipes.
 3. Puppet is a configuration management tool for automating the provisioning and management of infrastructure.
+Puppet It allows delivery and release of technology changes quickly and frequently.Has features of versioning,automated testing and continuous delivery.It enables to manage entire infrastructure as code without expanding size of the team.
+Puppet is a tool that helps you manage and automate the configuration of servers.Puppet is made up of several packages, which you use to manage, store and run your Puppet code.
+These packages include puppetserver, puppetdb, and puppet-agent — which includes Facter and Hiera.

 `Containerization and Orchestration`:-